RapDoodle/SwiftSearch/README.md

     }
     ```

-    The `taskId` is an indentifier for the task.
+    The `taskId` is an identifier for the task.
 You will need it for the indexer to build indexes.

 ## Starting an indexer task